Real Twistings are 2-Line Bundles: Super 2-line bundles over graded Lie groupoids

-To establish an inverse to $T^{*}$, we intend to use descent along $T$, and for this, we need to work on the fibre product Lie groupoids (recalled in \Cref{definition: fibre product of Lie groupoids})
+To establish an inverse to $T^{*}$, we intend to use descent along $T$, and for this, we need to work on the fibre product Lie groupoids (recalled in Definition~\ref{definition: fibre product of Lie groupoids})

 We require two facts about covering functors.
 The first is that covering functors are not only surjective submersions on the level of objects, but also -- automatically -- surjective submersions on the level of morphisms.
-Therefore, the fibre products $\Omega^{[k]}$ can be formed strictly, i.e. separately on the level of objects and on the level of morphisms.
-Second, the diagonal functors
+Therefore, the fibre products $\Omega^{[k]}$ can be formed strictly, i.e., separately on the level of objects and on the level of morphisms.
+Second, the diagonal functors~${ \Delta^{k}\colon \Omega \to \Omega^{[k]}} $ are strong equivalences \cite[Lemma~8.1\,(ii)]{nikolaus2}.
+Let $\pr_1,\pr_2\colon \Omega^{[2]} \to \Omega$ be the projection functors.
+We have $\pr_1\circ\Delta^2 = \id_{\Omega} = \pr_2\circ \Delta^2$.
+By \cite[Lemma~5.3]{nikolaus2}, it follows that $\pr_1$ and $\pr_2$ are strong equivalences, too, and both inverses of $\Delta^2$; in particular, there is a~natural isomorphism~${\pr_1\cong \pr_2}$.